1995parham-learning/c101/README.md

 ## Introduction

-C is my life, here I try to have good time with C.
+C is my life, here I try to have good time with C. Most of these examples using the Linux system calls and demonstrates operating system concepts.

 ## Introduction to Makefile

-This is a Makefile example that I used for making these examples:
+Makefile is useful to building C-based project.
+The following example shows a Makefile for building project that has `main.c`, `gcd.c` and `lcm.c`.
+The `functions.h` contains the required definitions.

 ```make
 all: calc_lcm_gcd